 FRAmelco created a farm-specific solution to replace ZnO: A custom blend of a-monoglycerides, lysolecithins and glycerides of butyric acid.
 Although the cost was slightly higher compared to using medicinal levels of zinc oxide, piglet performance improved.
 This was indicated by higher final body weights and improved FCR, and resulted in higher revenue and a positive ROI.

-Want to know more on replacing ZnO in weaned piglets?
+Want to know more on replacing ZnO?

 Complete the form below to receive the full article.